Hansade2005/pixel-pilot/EXTERNAL_APP_INTEGRATION_GUIDE.md

 # 🚀 Quick Start: API Keys for External Apps

+---

+## 📋 **IMPORTANT NOTICE FOR PIPILOT AI**

+**When integrating with a fresh database setup**, always provide the user with **exact table prompts** that they can pass to the Pipilot schema generator to create tables with the precise structure needed for their application.

+**These prompts must be provided in a separate file** (not just in conversation) so users can easily copy and paste them into the Pipilot schema generator.

+**Example file structure:**
+- Create a file named `database_schema_prompts.txt` or `table_creation_prompts.md`
+- Include detailed prompts for each table with exact field names, types, and relationships
+- Specify any required indexes, constraints, or default values

+**This ensures users get the exact database structure they need for seamless integration with their external applications.**

+---

 ## For Users Building Apps on Vercel/Netlify

 ### Step 1: Get Your API Key